M.A. in Teaching

 - Complete first semester MAT courses: EDUC 560 and EDUC 565 (Elementary and Secondary) or EDUC 555 (Special Education)

 - Receive a job offer from a participating school district

 The Master of Arts in Teaching (MAT) is a two – phase program that leads to both a Nevada teaching license and a master’s degree.
 All classes are scheduled so students can complete the program while working.
 Students who just want their teaching license may enroll as a Non-Pursuing Degree student (NPD) and complete Phase I only.

 Elementary (K – 8) Secondary (7 – 12) Dual (K – 12) Special Education (SPED)

 TESL: Students can qualify for an additional endorsement in Teaching English as a Second Language by completing 12 additional credits online.

 includes all the requirements to obtain a standard teaching license in Nevada for elementary, secondary, dual level (elementary and secondary), or special education.

-Course Requirements vary by credential – complete specifications can be found in the College Catalog.
-Full-time students usually complete Phase I coursework in two semesters.
+Course Requirements vary by credential – complete specifications can be found in the Graduate Catalog.
 Students take foundation courses in effective teaching practices and classroom management, teaching with technology, evaluation and assessment, and methods courses and a school-based practicum in their chosen area.
 Field experience is an important part of the certification program, and all courses require a practicum and/or microteaching with students in a school setting.

 Required Testing for licensing must be completed before student teaching begins.
 Students must register for the Praxis I or CBEST during their first semester, then pass Principles of Learning and Teaching, the relevant Praxis II tests, and the exam or course equivalency in Nevada School Law, Nevada Constitution, and U.S. Constitution before entering student teaching.